Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-Our targets are bistable solutions, let us recall their definition already stated in \cite{Risler_globalRelaxation_2016}. \begin{definition} A solution $(x,t)\mapsto u(x,t)$ of system~\cref{init_syst} is called a \emph{bistable solution} if there are two (possibly equal) points $m_-$ and $m_+$ in $\mmm$ such that the quantities:
+Let us recall the following definition, already stated in \cite{Risler_globalRelaxation_2016}. \begin{definition}[bistable solution] A solution $(x,t)\mapsto u(x,t)$ of system~\cref{init_syst} is called a \emph{bistable solution} if there are two (possibly equal) points $m_-$ and $m_+$ in $\mmm$ such that both quantities:

-both approach $0$ when time approaches $+\infty$.
+go to $0$ as time goes to $+\infty$.
 More precisely, such a solution is called a \emph{bistable solution connecting $m_-$ to $m_+$} (see \cref{fig:bist_sol}).

 A function $u_0$ in $X$ is called a \emph{bistable initial condition (connecting $m_-$ to $m_+$)} if the solution of system~\cref{init_syst} corresponding to this initial condition is a bistable solution (connecting $m_-$ to $m_+$). \end{definition} Let $m_-$ and $m_+$ denote two (possibly equal) points in $\mmm$. \begin{notation} Let